christianalfoni/rask-ui/README.md

 A low-level reactive primitive for managing any async operation. `createTask` provides the foundation for building data fetching, mutations, polling, debouncing, and any other async pattern you need.
 It gives you full control without prescribing specific patterns.

-The `Task<T, P>` type is also exported for type annotations (result type first, params type second).
+The `Task<P, T>` type is also exported for type annotations.
+When used with one type parameter, it represents a task with no parameters.
+With two type parameters, the first is the params type and the second is the return type.

 ```tsx
 import { createTask, createState } from "rask-ui";